Aaron98990/ways-of-the-game/misconduct.md

 > - receiving a second caution in the same match

-Do yourself a favor and don't make excuses for a player.
-If you would have carded them if they have no yellow cards, card them if they already have a yellow card.

 ### **Other offenses**

 - denying the opposing team a goal or an obvious goal-scoring opportunity by committing a deliberate handball offence (except a goalkeeper within their penalty area)